Arman-UnityGit/UnityGameTesting/README.md

 # UnityGameTesting
-this is a repo to test the fesibily of githu
+this is a repo to test the fesibily of github we are planning to make simple game that will eventually become a super game